CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Experiments

-\textbf{Analysis of Perception and Reasoning Capabilities of Cascaded caption Models.} As shown in Figure~\ref{Fig.5}, the experiments focused on the single-choice benchmark using GPT-4o Audio (the best closed-source model) and Qwen2-Audio-Instruct (the baseline open-source model).
-These two models were used as caption models and combined with other models for reasoning.
-The results in the latter half of Table~\ref{table.1} show that: \textbf{(i)} Under the same caption conditions, combinations of GPT-4o Audio with other models performed worse than GPT-4o Audio alone, indicating its strong perception capabilities. \textbf{(ii)} Combinations of Qwen2-Audio-Instruct with other models outperformed Qwen2-Audio-Instruct alone, suggesting its weaker perception capabilities. \textbf{(iii)} Among the same reasoning models, the combination of GPT-4o Audio and Qwen2.5-Omni outperformed the combination of Qwen2-Audio-Instruct and Qwen2.5-Omni, proving that GPT-4o Audio has stronger perception capabilities.
-DeepSeek-V3, when used as a reasoning model, achieved results that far exceeded those obtained by combining the same caption model with other reasoning models, and was even comparable to the best non-cascaded models, demonstrating its significant reasoning potential.
+In order to explore deeper limitations and identify the abilities shortcomings, and potential improvement directions of LALMs, we design three experiments for further analysis.
+Finally, we propose suggestions for the future development of LALMs.

-\textbf{Exploring the Limitations of Perception and Reasoning Capabilities.} To explore whether the limitations of current models lie in perception or reasoning, and to identify the capabilities, deficiencies, and potential future improvement directions of mainstream LALMs, we conducted two experiments:
+\textbf{Analysis of Perception and Reasoning Capabilities of Cascaded caption Models.} As shown in Figure~\ref{Fig.5}, GPT-4o Audio (best closed-source model) and Qwen2-Audio-Instruct (baseline open-source model) are used as caption models, combined with other reasoning models for CMDAR-main.
+It can observe that \textbf{\emph{i)}} Under the same caption, the combination of GPT-4o Audio and other models performs worse than using GPT-4o Audio alone, indicating that GPT-4o Audio has strong perceptual ability. \textbf{\emph{ii)}} The combination of Qwen2-Audio-Instruct and other models is superior to using Qwen2-Audio-Instruct alone, indicating that the perceptual ability of Qwen2-Audio-Instruct is weaker. \textbf{\emph{iii)}} When DeepSeek-V3 is used as a reasoning model, its results outperform those combined the same caption model with other reasoning models, and can be comparable to the best non-cascaded models, demonstrating its significant reasoning potential.

-\textbf{Gaussian Noise Replacement Experiment:} Taking four different types of models as representatives, we replaced the audio with Gaussian white noise of the same length and input it into the audio-language models.
-As shown in Figure~\ref{fig.6}, the accuracy of the models dropped significantly when they received white noise, approaching random guessing.
+\textbf{Gaussian Noise Replacement Experiment:} Taking four different types of models as representatives, we replace the audio with Gaussian white noise of the same length and input it into the audio-language models.
+As shown in the middle of Figure~\ref{Fig.5}, the accuracy of the models dropped significantly when they received white noise, approaching random guessing.
 This indicates that the models received audio information.
 However, the results also show that even with noisy audio, the models were still able to derive some answers from the textual questions.